Ministry of Education (India)

 The current education minister is Dharmendra Pradhan, a member of the Council of Ministers.
-India had a Ministry of Education since 1947.
-In 1985, the Rajiv Gandhi government changed its name to the Ministry of Human Resource Development (MHRD), and with the public announcement of the newly drafted "National Education Policy 2020" by the Narendra Modi government, the Ministry of Human Resource Development was renamed back to the Ministry of Education.
+India has had a Ministry of Education since 1947.
+In 1985, the Rajiv Gandhi government changed its name to the Ministry of Human Resource Development (MHRD), and with the newly drafted "National Education Policy 2020" by the Narendra Modi government, the Ministry of Human Resource Development was renamed back to the Ministry of Education.

 Policy

 The new National Education Policy 2020 was passed on 29 July 2020 by the Union Council of Ministers.
-The NEP 2020 replaced the existing National Policy on Education, 1986.
+The NEP 2020 replaced the existing National Policy on Education 1986.
 Under the NEP 2020, the name of the Ministry of Human Resource and Development (MHRD) was changed to Ministry of Education (MoE).
 Numerous new educational institutes, bodies and concepts were legislated under NEP 2020.

 Department of School Education and Literacy

 The Department of School Education and Literacy is responsible for the development of school education and literacy in the country.